 - Northern Michigan University will not make any additional claims to the use of the script.

 - The Forest Roberts Theatre reserves the right to video tape the production for archival purposes.

-- There is a broad theme selected each year for the competition that entries for that year must adhere to.
+- A broad theme is selected each year for the competition that entries for that year must adhere to.
 There is no restriction to style.

-- Submission dates for the upcoming competition are TBD.
+- We are accepting submissions for the 2021 competition from Monday, October 19, 2020 through Monday, February 1, 2021.
 Submissions received outside of this period will not be considered.
-The theme for the upcoming competition is also TBD
+The theme for the upcoming competition is social justice and change.

 - The competition is open to any playwright, but only one play per playwright may be entered per biennium.

-- Entries must be original, full-length plays or musicals.
-They also may be co-authored, based upon factual material or an adaptation.
+- Entries must be original, full-length plays.
+We are not accepting musical submissions this biennium.
+Plays may be co-authored, based upon factual material, or an adaptation.
 The applicant must be the owner and controller of the copyright.
 The legal clearance of materials not in the public domain is the full responsibility of the playwright.

 - One-act plays and works previously entered in playwriting competitions sponsored by Northern Michigan University are ineligible.